 Before I get into the nuts and bolts of how we travel hacked a trip to Universal Studios, let me put out a brief disclaimer.
 Barb wasn’t sure we could afford a trip to Orlando and was still in denial that I could indeed travel hack anything.
 How dare she doubt me like that, right?!

-My guidelines for the trip from Barb were as follows: “Figure out a way to fly down to Florida and back for free and get us free lodging at a place with a full kitchen and I can probably find money for tickets, food, and souvenirs.”
+My guidelines for the trip from Barb were as follows: “Figure out a way to fly down to Florida and back for free and get us free lodging at a place with a full kitchen and I can probably find the money for tickets, food, and souvenirs.”
 She forgot the rental car, but I covered that too.
-With that in mind, this was not a “complete” travel hack in that not everything is going to end up being free, but it’s still pretty good for a family of 6 trip to Florida.
+With that in mind, this was not a “complete” travel hack in that not everything is going to end up being free, but it’s still pretty good for a family trip for 6 people to Florida.
 Don’t worry, though.
 I will leave you some tips of taking advantage of some hacks that we didn’t necessarily use.

 One other note: Because of school and work, our trip took place shortly after the school year ended in early June, one of the busiest times of the year in Orlando.
-Because of work vacation restrictions, we also didn’t have much flexibility on making travel arrangements.
+Because of work vacation restrictions, we also didn’t have much flexibility in making travel arrangements.
 Flexibility in your travel plans will always net you more opportunities to save money and use your reward points in more optimal ways.
 Our trip wasn’t ideal for rewards travel.
 But it was our trip.
 And we loved it.

 Ok, Let’s tackle the Big 4: Airfare, Lodging, Rental car, and park tickets.

 I had already made the decision to fly Southwest as soon as I knew we were going to Orlando.
 I like Southwest and the cost versus other airlines makes it appealing to families like mine.
 I had already signed up for the Southwest Rapid Rewards® Premier Credit Card earlier in the year.
 I went ahead and signed up for the Southwest Rapid Rewards® Premier Business Credit Card as well, which netted me enough points to earn a companion pass.
 Our timing for getting the companion pass wasn’t ideal.
 You can do much better than us.
-I did what I needed to do for this trip, not thinking long term.
+I did what I needed to do for this trip, not thinking long-term.

 We also signed Barb up for the Southwest Rapid Rewards® Premier Credit Card.
 We quickly reached our initial spending requirements and had more than enough points (also my wife flying on a companion pass) for 6 people to fly with the Wanna Get Away pricing through Southwest.

 The one drawback for Southwest is that they don’t offer assigned seating.
 Seating is picked by boarding order.
-Not too difficult to navigate if you are flying solo or as a couple, but its a little bit of work when traveling with a large family with young kids.
+Not too difficult to navigate if you are flying solo or as a couple, but it’s a little bit of work when traveling with a large family with young kids.
 Checking in exactly 24 hours before your flight is key, which is what we did.
 I had multiple devices ready to go, alarms set ahead of time just so I wouldn’t miss my chance for the best boarding spots for all 6 of us.
 We made group B, which allowed us all to sit in two groups of 3 close to each other.

-This trip we did something we’ve never done before.
+On this trip, we did something we’ve never done before.
 We stayed at more than one resort.
 Points programs were never really designed with large families in mind.
 Neither are most hotels or anything else we encounter in our travels.
 Anything past 4 people usually adds more challenges.
 After looking at the 8 million options in the Orlando area, we settled on 2 spots.